tgraupmann/ChromaTwitchExtension/README.md

-## Update ##
+# Deprecated

-* The legacy Twitch extension and Xbox Game Bar widget are deprecated with the v5 API shutdown. - [Legacy Twitch API v5 Shutdown Details and Timeline](https://blog.twitch.tv/en/2021/07/15/legacy-twitch-api-v5-shutdown-details-and-timeline/)
+* This legacy Twitch extension and the Xbox Game Bar widget are deprecated with the v5 API shutdown. - [Legacy Twitch API v5 Shutdown Details and Timeline](https://blog.twitch.tv/en/2021/07/15/legacy-twitch-api-v5-shutdown-details-and-timeline/)

 * For Chroma streaming visit the `Razer Streaming Portal` at [stream.razer.com](https://stream.razer.com) and you can switch to the [Razer Streaming Panel](https://dashboard.twitch.tv/extensions/5z0l5bgwb0r0xcqritj8leqgo06l9j) Twitch Extension.